cmaureir/progra-alma/lectures/week6/lecture24.rst

 is the method overload.
-If you are not familiarized with this concept, in simple words consist to write more than one method with the same name but with differente signature, it means that the arguments inside the parenthesis is diferent.
+If you are not familiarized with this concept, in simple words consist to write more than one method with the same name but with different signature, it means that the arguments inside the parenthesis is different.

 A simple method overload can be: